anewton1998/draft-rdap-simple-contact/draft-regext-simple-contact.md

 Like names, postal addresses can be expressed as either structured or unstructured.
 When postal addresses are given as structured data, it is RECOMMENDED to also give unstructured addresses.
 This may require servers which store addresses in structured data to synthesize the unstructured addresses.
-Servers which store unstructured addresses are not required to synthesize structured addresses.
+Servers which store only unstructured addresses SHOULD NOT attempt to synthesize and provide structured addresses from those values, because of the difficulty of doing this correctly for all types of addresses.

 Postal addresses are expressed with the "postalAddresses" JSON member, which is an array of objects each with the following optional members: